-CIVICA's annual Presidents Committee Meeting took place on 11th-12th June on SGH's campus in Warsaw.
-It brought together the alliance's university leaders to reflect on the current activities and plan future initiatives and developments.
+The CIVICA University Alliance annual Presidents' Committee Meeting took place from the 11th-12th June at SGH's campus in Warsaw, Poland.
+The meeting brought together the alliance's university leaders to reflect on previous year's activities, and to plan future initiatives and developments.

-One of the important projects discussed was the new multidisciplinary research hubs established to support teams across CIVICA institutions to undertake innovative and impactful research projects.
-The intention is to create opportunity for faculty teams to work together for a longer period of time with the goal to apply for larger grants (such as Horizon, ERC, national funding) and build longer-term cooperation.
+One of the important projects discussed was the call for multidisciplinary research hubs to support teams across CIVICA institutions to undertake innovative and impactful research projects.
+The intention is to create an opportunity for faculty teams to work together for a longer period of time, with the goal to eventually apply for larger grants (such as Horizon, ERC or national funding) and build longer-term collaboration.

-Applications are now open so if you want to submit a project involving at least four CIVICA universities and receive seed funding for 18 months to build your team, start research, and develop a plan for securing external grants, check all details of the call for proposals here.
+Applications for CIVICA Research Hubs are now open.
+If you would like to submit a project involving at least four CIVICA universities to receive seed funding for 18 months to build your team, start research, and develop a plan for securing external grants, check all details of the call for proposals here.

 To learn more about CIVICA opportunities, check our dedicated pages regularly, or contact civica@lse.ac.uk